cumtr/cumtr.github.io/CV.md

 ## SCIENTIFIC COMMUNICATIONS

+Jan 2024 – Biology 24 - National Congress - Talk - *Quantitative genetics and population genomics goes wild: Short term evolution of the Swiss barn owl (Tyto alba).*

+Jul 2023 – Congress of the Society for Molecular Biology and Evolution (SMBE) - International Congress - Poster - *The genomic architecture of a continuous color variation in the European barn owl (Tyto alba).*

 Feb 2023 – Biology 23 - National Congress - Talk - *The genomic architecture of the color polymorphism in the European barn owl (Tyto alba).*

 Jan 2022 - Population Genetics Group 54, Liverpool, UK - International Congress - Talk - *Islands of speciation and speciation on islands: Barn owl (Tyto alba) of the Canary as a case study.*